pip-services/pip-services-docs/content/en/python/data/_index.md

 weight: 60
 description: >

-    This module contains generic interfaces for data access components as well as abstract implementations for in-memory and file persistence.
+    Contains generic interfaces for data access components as well as abstract implementations for in-memory and file persistence.

 ---